Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

-\paragraph{IGO flow versus IGO algorithms.} The IGO \emph{flow} \eqref{eq:IGOflow} is a well-defined continuous-time set of trajectories in the space of probability distributions $P_\theta$, depending only on the objective function $f$ and the chosen family of distributions.
+The IGO \emph{flow} \eqref{eq:IGOflow} is a well-defined continuous-time set of trajectories in the space of probability distributions $P_\theta$, depending only on the objective function $f$ and the chosen family of distributions.
 It does not depend on the chosen parametrization for $\theta$ (Proposition~\ref{prop:thetainv}).

 On the other hand, there are several IGO \emph{algorithms} associated with this flow.
 Each IGO algorithm approximates the IGO flow in a slightly different way.
 An IGO algorithm depends on three further choices: a sample size $N$, a time discretization step size $\deltat$, and a choice of parametrization for $\theta$ in which to implement~\eqref{eq:IGOupdate}.